 The Calhoun School, which was awarded an initial grant of $250,000 in 2012 by the W.K.
-Kellogg Foundation to create a three-part program for students on Deconstructing Racism, announces an expanded joint venture with Michelle Alexander, author of The New Jim Crow
+Kellogg Foundation to create a three-part program for students on Deconstructing Race, announces an expanded joint venture with Michelle Alexander, author of The New Jim Crow

-In its new iteration, the new Deconstructing Racism project will develop a series of complementary documentary films, videoscribes and modules, companion curriculum, a graphic novel of The New Jim Crow
+In its new iteration, the new Deconstructing Race project (formerly known as "Deconstructing Racism") will develop a series of complementary documentary films, videoscribes, companion curriculum, a graphic adaptation of The New Jim Crow

 In January 2012 the W. K. Kellogg Foundation

 Now, this already grand initiative has moved into a very new and far more powerful place.
 In October 2012, Michelle Alexander, bestselling author of The New Jim Crow,

-If Deconstructing Racism is viewed as a "100 Level" course building the necessary groundwork and introducing K-12 students to the narrative surrounding race, racism, white privilege and the foundational elements of institutionalized racism, The New Jim Crow is a "200 Level" course bringing high school students to the next level of understanding by learning how mass incarceration is a form of institutional and structural racism—a new caste-like system for the 21st century.
+If Deconstructing Race is viewed as a "100 Level" course building the necessary groundwork and introducing K-12 students to the narrative surrounding race, racism, white privilege and the foundational elements of institutionalized racism, The New Jim Crow is a "200 Level" course bringing high school students to the next level of understanding by learning how mass incarceration is a form of institutional and structural racism—a new caste-like system for the 21st century.
 Like all caste systems, mass incarceration rests on the stubborn denial of our shared humanity.

-Our ultimate objective is to expose the myth of color-blindness in a society that for many, espouses a post-racial mantra.
+Our ultimate objective is to expose the myth of color-blindness in a society that, for many, espouses a post-racial mantra.
 This project will, hopefully, transform conversations about race and racism and begin to aggressively, and very publicly, eradicate the vestiges of white privilege, institutionalized and systemic racism, the school-to-prison pipeline and our nation’s prison industrial complex.